imninety9/OTA-Update/README.md

                   or, update-modules/config.py

 ### other available commands:
-general format of command: <instruction-value>
+general format of the command: instruction-value

 1. reboot   => to reboot the system